 Why Are Safe Baby Toys Important?

-A recent study found harmful chemicals in 25% of children’s toys.
+found harmful chemicals in 25% of children’s toys.
 This is extremely alarming as children are particularly sensitive to chemical exposure due to a number of factors like their rapid metabolic rate and fast growth of organs and tissues.
 Chemical exposure is not only from touching toys, but mainly from inhalation of chemicals diffusing out of the toys in the room.
 A room full of plastic toys may at first glance seem to be wonderland for a child, but we’re seeing the opposite is true, and with the baby and toddler market being flooded with so many new high-tech and plastic toys, it’s all the more important parents do their research before stocking their own toy shelves at home.

 The Consumer Product Safety Commission regulates and enforces federal standards for children’s toys like sharp edges, choking hazards and lead paint, but this does not mean it actually tests the toys for safety before they hit the market.
 A toy is only recalled after the damage is done and a formal complaint is filed.
 Toys imported from countries with lower standards on chemical use can easily find their way onto your local toy shelves and into your child’s hands.
 It’s up to parents to educate themselves and filter what toys their children are exposed to.

 Here are a few things to keep an eye out for and avoid: